snehangshudas/Traditional-medicine-Information-Collective-TIC-/README.md

 Snehangshu Das ``email: snehangshudas3@gmail.com``

 ## License
-This project is licensed under the Creative Commons Zero v1.0 Universal - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Creative Commons Zero v1.0 Universal - see the [LICENSE](LICENSE) file for details

 ## NOTE: This is a citizen-scientist collaboration on developing a public inventory for traditional medicines.